Pukkawit/simple-input-app/README.md

 ## Contributing

-Contributions are welcome&lt;1>!
+Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 ## License